Skip to main content

 Baseline method: Observe and time the gap between interruption end and productive work resumption.
 Sample 10 interruptions per role.

-Target: Reduce average recovery time by 30% through batching interruptions or providing better context preservation.
+Target: Reduce average recovery time by 30% through batching interruptions or preserving context better.

 Measurement frequency: Before intervention and 30 days after.